 Soprano Kirsten Chambers is gaining attention for her exciting voice of remarkable beauty and power.
 Highly applauded by The Dallas Morning News for her "appealing high notes," her voice "sustains a fullness that blossoms to a consistently brilliant top well-suited to Strauss and Wagner."
-As an emerging professional, her featured repertoire includes the title roles in Tosca, Turandot, and Ariadne auf Naxos, as well as Chrysothemis in Elektra, Lady Macbeth in Macbeth, and Elsa in Lohengrin.
+As an emerging professional, her featured repertoire includes the title role of Salome, as well as Chrysothemis in Elektra, and Helmwige in Der Ring des Nibelungen.

 This season was her European debut with Savonlinna Opera Festival as Elsa in Lohengrin.
 With regard to her performance there, Opera Magazine indicated that "Kirsten Chambers... wielded the evening's most convincing dramatic arc, her character maturing from innocent young girl to emotionally complex woman in the course of the story."
 She also appeared as a featured soloist in excerpts from Lohengrin with the Oulu Symphony in both Oulu and Helsinki, and later at the Mikhailovsky Theatre in St. Petersburg in promotional concerts for Savonlinna Opera Festival.
-Later this season, Ms. Chambers performed excerpts from Die Walküre and Tristan und Isolde with Orchestra Kentucky.
+Later this season, Ms. Chambers reprised the role of Elsa in Lohengrin for the Hong Kong Arts Festival.
+In concert she performed Isolde's Liebestod at the HK Arts Festival Gala and Brünnhilde's Entrance from Die Walküre with Orchestra Kentucky.
+For upcoming engagements, she will perform the title role in Salome for Opera Hong Kong.

 Ms. Chambers began the 2011-12 season with a cover of the title role of Turandot with Arizona Opera, and a concert performance of the title role of Tosca with Opera Saratoga.
 She made her Lincoln Center debut starring in the soprano monodrama Nora, In the Great Outdoors with American Opera Projects, followed by a staged performance of Tosca with the Martha Cardona Opera and a return as Santuzza in Cavalleria Rusticana.

-The 2009-10 season included multiple appearances with Lake George Opera, including Eleonora in Salieri's Prima la musica, poi le parole and as a featured guest artist in Much Ado about Mozart.
-Recital presentations were given with her husband, conductor and pianist Keith Chambers, at Northwestern State University, and in Princeton with members of the New Jersey Symphony in Edward T. Cone's Philomela: Three Nightingale Songs.
-At year's end, Ms. Chambers returned to Toledo Opera to cover Ariadne in Ariadne auf Naxos and was re-engaged by Opera New Jersey to perform excerpts from Madama Butterfly as Cio-Cio-San.
+The 2009-10 season included appearances with Toledo Opera to cover Ariadne in Ariadne auf Naxos, Opera New Jersey to perform excerpts from Madama Butterfly as Cio-Cio-San, and Lake George Opera as Eleonora in Salieri's Prima la musica, poi le parole.
+Concert presentations were given with her husband, conductor and pianist Keith Chambers, at Northwestern State University and in Princeton with members of the New Jersey Symphony in Edward T. Cone's Philomela: Three Nightingale Songs.

 A champion of new music, Ms. Chambers most recently gave a concert reading of The Golden Ticket with American Lyric Theater at Jazz at Lincoln Center and then premiered Paul's Case by Gregory Spears with American Opera Projects.
 As part of the Philadelphia Fringe Festival, she performed the roles of Ivona in The Hunger Art by Jeff Myers and Liz in The Golden Gate by Conrad Cummings.
 She created the role of Saralinda in the world premiere of Christopher Theofanidis' Thirteen Clocks, and her performance as Dircea in Casanova's Homecoming was recorded on the Newport Classics Label.
 Recently, at the invitation of Stephen Schwartz, she previewed scenes from his first opera, Séance on a Wet Afternoon, with the Chelsea Symphony as Mrs. Clayton.